 How Nx Was Born

-After leaving Google and founding Nrwl, we were soon helping large organizations use Angular well.
+After leaving Google and founding Nrwl, we were soon helping large organizations build large frontend applications.
 After doing this for some time, we’d discovered that many of them want to do the same things.

 - Integrate innovative tools into their dev workflows.